-The PI-2500 is a versatile and technologically advanced primary injection test set capable of testing circuit breakers up to 2000 amperes frame size.
-It incorporates an improved low impedance output transformer with dual primaries to facilitate its use on power sources of 480 VAC as well as 240 and 208 VAC, and dual secondaries to provide optimal impedance matching to a wide range of breaker sizes.
-High capacity internal fan cooling allows maximum utilization of the output transformer and faster recovery after overload conditions.
+The PI-800 is a versatile and technologically advanced portable primary injection test set capable of testing circuit breakers up to 800 amperes frame size.
+It incorporates a special lightweight toroidal output transformer with dual primaries to facilitate its use on power sources of 120 VAC as well as 240 VAC, and quad secondaries to provide optimal impedance matching to a wide range of breaker sizes.
+Internal fan cooling allows maximum utilization of the output transformer and faster recovery after overload conditions.